cybersecplayground/bugbounty-Tips-and-Tricks/SSRF/nextjs-middleware-ssrf.md

 ![Next js Middleware SSRF via Header Injection](https://github.com/user-attachments/assets/13addb07-0969-4023-988a-900c531dd1d7)

 A security issue in **Next.js Middleware** can allow **Server-Side Request Forgery (SSRF)** if certain headers are not properly validated.
+Next.js introduced Middleware to intercept requests before they hit the final route.
+It uses special headers (like X-Middleware-Rewrite, X-Middleware-Next, etc.) to control routing.

+If an application trusts user-supplied headers without sanitization, attackers can abuse this mechanism to rewrite requests to attacker-controlled hosts — effectively turning it into Server-Side Request Forgery (SSRF).

 ---